Skip to Content

 Weight distribution and sway control go hand-in-hand, so a weight distribution hitch will help reduce sway.

 So, anything that helps with balance and weight distribution across the system will reduce sway.
 (See our post on stabilizing an RV for more on this concept.)
+By definition, then, properly redistributing the weight across the front and rear wheels of the tow vehicle will reduce sway that the improper distribution of weight would otherwise cause.

 What’s the Difference Between Weight Distribution and Sway Control?

+Note that while there are weight distribution hitches that offer built-in sway control, a sway control bar alone does not offer weight distribution.
 As you may recall from our posts on trailer sway control and trailer sway bars, many factors can contribute to trailer sway.
-These include wind, road conditions, tire pressures, speed, tongue weight, and the number of axles your trailer has.
+These include wind, road conditions, tire pressure, speed, tongue weight, and the number of axles your trailer has.

 But cargo weight distribution is one of the most significant causes of trailer sway.
-Moving more weight to the front can help reduce sway, (as can driving slowly in areas with high wind conditions).
+Moving more weight to the front can help reduce sway (as can driving slowly in areas with high wind conditions).
+We included this video in our post on trailer sway control to demonstrate the results of the redistribution of weight:

 A sway control bar uses friction to keep your trailer centered as it rides behind your tow vehicle.
 So, if the rear of the trailer starts to sway, the friction/sway bar functions like a side-to-side brake, offering enough resistance to keep your trailer centered.